Robotics | Computer Vision

 FSM mission controller

-A finite state machine sequences flight: INIT → ARM_HOVER → SEEK_GATE → APPROACH → THROUGH.
-State transitions key off gate confidence and pose error, giving predictable, debuggable behavior at race speed.
+A finite state machine sequences flight through init, arm-hover, seek-gate, approach, and pass-through states.
+Transitions key off gate confidence and pose error, giving predictable, debuggable behavior at race speed.

 MAVLink control loop

-Position and velocity setpoints stream over MAVLink via pymavlink at the flight controller’s native rate.
-A tuning sweep across PID and lookahead parameters shaved 55 seconds off the lap time on the simulated course.
+Position and velocity setpoints stream over MAVLink via pymavlink at the flight controller's native rate.
+A 7-config parameter sweep per course finds tuning that beats the prior baseline by 44–52% on the simulated VQ1 layouts.

 Results